bennodev19/wagbo/server/README.md

    ├── out
    │   └── data
    │   └── images
+   │   └── chunks
    .
    ```
    - `data` contains all the already fetched tweets in `json` format
-   - `images` contains all the already fetched images.
+   - `images` contains all already retrieved images.
 These will be used to generate the final big image.
+   - `chunks` contains all generated image chunks.

 ## 👨‍🎓 Learnings